Skip to main content

 Highlights

-• Egypt aims to achieve 42% of renewables in its power mix and to reduce GHG emissions by 37% in 2030.
+• Egypt aims to increase renewables to 42% of its power mix and reduce GHG emissions by 37% by 2030.

-• EEHC, the state-owned utility, is the main power generator.
-EETC is since 2025 the independent power transmission company, following its separation from EEHC.
+• EETC is the independent power transmission company since 2025, following its separation from EEHC.

 • EGPC and APA are the main oil producers.